secdev/scapy/doc/scapy/advanced_usage.rst

 In this example, we can see 3 decorators:

-* ``ATMT.state`` that is used to indicate that a method is a state, and that can have initial, final and error optional arguments set to non-zero for special states.
+* ``ATMT.state`` that is used to indicate that a method is a state, and that can have initial, final, stop and error optional arguments set to non-zero for special states.
 * ``ATMT.condition`` that indicate a method to be run when the automaton state reaches the indicated state.
 The argument is the name of the method representing that state
 * ``ATMT.action`` binds a method to a transition and is run when the transition is taken.